dlajambe/portfolio/README.md

 ### Dependencies

-All that is required is Python and a package manager such as Virtualenv or Conda.
-The required Python packages are listed in the `requirements.txt` file.
-To view the website, a browser is required.
+All that is required is Python version 3.12 and a package manager such as Virtualenv or Conda.
+The required Python packages are listed in the `requirements.txt` file (pip) and `environment.yml` file (conda).

 ### Installation